GoldenTiger720/BLE-wearable-App/INTEGRATION_GUIDE.md

-# Mobile App Integration Guide
+# Wearable LIA App - Complete Integration Guide
-## Connecting React Native App to FastAPI Backend
+## React Native App with FastAPI Backend & Three-Layer Processing

-This guide shows how to integrate the React Native mobile app with the FastAPI backend to display real-time biosignal data from all three proprietary layers (Clarity™, iFRS™, Timesystems™).
+This comprehensive guide covers the complete integration of the mobile app with the FastAPI backend, demonstrating LIA health insights, BLE connectivity, and the proprietary three-layer processing system (Clarity™, iFRS™, Timesystems™).

 ---